 As if a five-star Autocar road test accolade wasn’t a big enough haul for 2012, the BMW 3 Series is back for more.
 No doubt spurred on by overwhelming critical acclaim, Munich isn’t hanging around when it comes to fleshing out the meat of its big-selling compact exec range.

-Having been offered a streamlined selection of models from the launch of the F30 3 Series in the spring, UK buyers can now order an entry-level 134bhp 316i saloon for less than £23,000 – a sum that won’t currently buy you a top-of-the-range 1.6-litre Ford Mondeo Ecoboost.
-You can also buy a 320i xDrive, in which four driven wheels feature in a BMW saloon for the first time since the E34 525ix of 1991, and even a petrol-electric ActiveHybrid 3.
+Having been offered a streamlined selection of models from the launch of the F30 3 Series, UK buyers can now order an entry-level 134bhp 316i saloon for £25,160 – a sum that won’t currently buy you a top-of-the-range 1.6-litre Ford Mondeo Ecoboost.
+You can also buy a 3 Series with BMW's xDrive, in which four driven wheels feature in a BMW saloon for the first time since the E34 525ix of 1991, and even an iPerformance petrol-electric 330e garnishes the range.

 That is not to say that the diesel engines have remained untouched with six-cylinder units being added to the range, which may leave you questioning why BMW has been so keen to embellish its range?

 Well the answer is simple enough, BMW can't afford to rest on its laurels so the 3 Series model range has been shrunk slightly with the coupé and convertible versions now classified as a 4 Series, while there is the addition of essentially a grand coupé in the shape of the 3 Series GT and the range is completed by ludicrous the M3 and in some respects the M4.

 All of this desire to flesh out the range and re-assess where certain models sit is down to the gains made by its closest rivals, who previously lagged behind and now closed the gap, and in some instances overtaken the BMW.
 Chief among them is the emergence of the Jaguar XE, which stole the crown for the one area where BMW previously reigned supremely - its driving characteristics.